Castle Wagrain

 Castle Wagrain is a castle in Vöcklabruck, Upper Austria, approximately 1 km east of the town centre.

 History

 The castle was first recorded in 1135.
-From 1447 on, it belonged to the Engl family of Steyr.
+From 1447 onwards, it belonged to the Engl family of Steyr.
 In 1499, the property was raised to a noble estate by Emperor Maximilian I. Except for a religiously motivated break in 1620, the castle and its estate remained with the Engl family until the early 20th century.
 In 1717 the Engls were raised to Counts.
 With the death of Count Siegmund Engl in 1911, the male line became extinct.
 His daughter wedded a Count von Spiegelfeld.
 In 1950, the Spiegelfeld family sold the castle to the town of Vöcklabruck.
 Since then, it has been used as a school and for cultural purposes.

 Schools

 The following schools have been hosted by the castle: